Skip to content

 A Deep Dive into Healthy Fats

 The fat in nuts is predominantly unsaturated.
-A food chemist explains the difference:
+Food chemists explain the difference:

 • Monounsaturated Fatty Acids (MUFAs): Have one double bond in their carbon chain.
 They are abundant in almonds, pistachios, and pecans.
 A key MUFA is oleic acid, the same healthy fat found in olive oil.